simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

 **simaple** is a tool that can be used to define skills and using these defined skills to perform simulations.
 The goal is to create a perfect simulation of in-game skill usage.

-In this tutorial, we will be creating a simulation of a ``Archmage (Fire/Poison)``.
+In this tutorial, we will be creating a simulation of an ``Archmage (Fire/Poison)``.
 Based on this tutorial, any job can be recreated in a similar way.

 For more advanced features, see the Advanced Features Guide.

 Start
 ========

 To implement the simulation, we first need to define a set of skills to be used.
-The results of using each skill should be interpreted by converting it into damage based on the stats of the target character.
+The results of using each skill will then be interpreted by converting it into damage based on the stats of the target character.

 Defining Skillsets